Professor Martyn Evans FRSA

-Martyn is a product designer and design academic with 20 years research, teaching and leadership experience and is Head of Manchester School of Art Research Centre.
+Martyn is a product designer and design academic with 20 years research, teaching and leadership experience and is Director of Manchester School of Art.
 Interested in the strategic role that design commands in a variety of settings, his research explores the approaches designers use to conceptualise and communicate the future.
-With broad experience of design as future making, he has presented on this, and related, topics nationally and internationally.
+With broad experience of design as future making, he has presented on this and related topics, nationally and internationally.
 He is a reviewer for a number of research councils and was appointed as a strategic reviewer for the AHRC in 2017.

 He has significant experience of funded research projects, as both principal- and co-investigator, including:

 - Design Action Plan (£585k, PI) which is developing an action plan for the strategic use of design in the UK (in collaboration with the Design Council).

 - Located Making (£249k, CoI) which aims to develop a practical framework to unlock the potential of cultural heritage in China through use of contemporary design approaches.

 - Living Design (£580k, CoI) which supports the implementation of design for sustainability in local maker enterprises (<10 employees) to ensure economically viable futures in ways that are culturally relevant and environmentally responsible.